Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Transfer Learning with Transformer-Based Models

-To accommodate for the pretraining tasks and to prepare for a wide range of downstream target tasks, the input format accepted by BERT consists of the following elements (see Figure \ref{fig:bert_pretrain}): \begin{itemize} \item Each sequence of tokens $\{a_1, \dots, a_t, \dots, a_T\}$ is set to start with the classification token \emph{`[CLS]'} \citep{Devlin2019}.
-After fine-tuning, the \emph{`[CLS]'} token functions as an aggregate representation of the entire sequence and is used as an input for single sequence classification target tasks such as sentence sentiment analysis \citep{Devlin2019}. \item The separation token \emph{`[SEP]'} is used to separate different segments \citep{Devlin2019}. \item Each token $a_t$ is represented by the sum of its token embedding with a positional embedding and a segment embedding \citep{Devlin2019}. \begin{itemize} \item Token embeddings: BERT employs the WordPiece tokenizer and uses a vocabulary of $30,000$ features \citep{Devlin2019, Wu2016}.
+To accommodate for the pretraining tasks and to prepare for a wide spectrum of downstream target tasks, the input format accepted by BERT consists of the following elements (see Figure \ref{fig:bert_pretrain}) (\citealp[p.~4174-4175, 4182-4183]{Devlin2019}): \begin{itemize} \item Each sequence of tokens $(a_1, \dots, a_t, \dots, a_T)$ is set to start with the classification token \emph{`[CLS]'}.
+After fine-tuning, the \emph{`[CLS]'} token functions as an aggregate representation of the entire sequence and is used as an input for single sequence classification target tasks such as sentence sentiment analysis. \item The separation token \emph{`[SEP]'} is used to separate different segments. \item Each token $a_t$ is represented by the sum of its input embedding with a positional embedding and a segment embedding.\footnote{BERT employs the WordPiece tokenizer and uses a vocabulary of 30,000 features \citep{Wu2016}.
 WordPiece \citep{Schuster2012} is a variant of the Byte-Pair Encoding (BPE) subword tokenization algorithm.
-(For more information on subword tokenization algorithms see the explanatory box at the end of this subsection.) \item Positional embeddings: Due to memory restrictions, the maximum sequence length that BERT can process is limited to 512 tokens \citep{Devlin2018}.
-Consequently, the positional embeddings can distinguish at maximum 512 positions and BERT cannot handle input sequences that comprise more than 512 tokens \citep{Devlin2019}. \item Segment embeddings: The segment embeddings allow the model to distinguish segments.
-All tokens belonging to the same segment have the same segment embedding \citep{Devlin2019}. \end{itemize} \item In practical software-based implementations, it is not uncommon for BERT-like models to require all input sequences to have the same length \citep{Huggingface2020}.
+(For more information on subword tokenization algorithms see Appendix \ref{appendix:subword}.)
+The segment embeddings allow the model to distinguish segments.
+All tokens belonging to the same segment have the same segment embedding.} \item In software-based implementations, BERT-like models typically require all input sequences to have the same length \citep{Huggingface2020}.
 To meet this requirement, the text sequences are tailored to the same length by padding or truncation \citep{Huggingface2020}.
-Truncation is typically employed if text sequences exceed the maximum accepted sequence length and means that excess tokens are removed.
-In padding, a padding token (\emph{`[PAD]'}) is repeatedly added to a sequence until the desired length is reached \citep{McCormick2019}. \end{itemize}
+Truncation is employed if text sequences exceed the maximum accepted sequence length.
+Truncation implies that excess tokens are removed.
+In padding, a padding token (\emph{`[PAD]'}) is repeatedly added to a sequence until the desired length is reached \citep{McCormick2019}.
+Note that due to memory restrictions, the maximum sequence length that BERT can process is limited to 512 tokens. \end{itemize}